 Trustee board

-The Trustee Board is RCGP’s corporate Board and is responsible for the management and administration of the College.
+The Trustee Board is RCGP’s corporate Board, and is responsible for the management and administration of the College.

-Trustee board membership
+Trustee Board membership

-The 4 external Independent Trustees are sought through open public advertisement and interview.
+The 4 Independent Trustees are appointed through open public advertisement and interview.
 Those with the requisite skills and experience required by the Trustee Board are appointed.
 To ensure proper communication and accountability, the Chair of the Audit and Risk Committee also sits on the Trustee Board ex officio as an observer.

 Professor Mike Holmes, Chair of Trustees